Kokedama: How To Achieve The Japanese "Moss Ball" Planting Look

 - Jute string or fishing string

 Kokedama require watering and care like any other houseplant would.
-Most kokedama require a watering about once per week, but it is imperative to adjust your watering schedule to suit your specific plant's needs.
+Follow this step-by-step watering guide as you tend to yours.
+Most kokedama require a watering about once per week, but you may need to readjust as needed.

 - Depending on the size of your kokedama, fill a bowl, sink, or tub with room-temperature water.